Development Applications

 PROJECT TIMELINE:

-Land Use and Planning Committee: Wednesday, March 27, 2024, (Time TBD) – Informational Meeting
+Land Use and Planning Committee: Wednesday, January 15, 2024 (Time TBD) – Informational item.

 PROJECT COMMENT DEADLINE:

 Public comment will be taken by City Council until the public hearings are closed.
 Comments can be submitted through Engage Missoula, via email to the planner noted below, by mailing in a letter to the City of Missoula office at 435 Ryman Street, Missoula, MT 59802, or during the public meetings.
-Provide your comment by Tuesday, February 20, 2024, to be included in the staff report provided to Planning Board.
-Your comments may be considered by Planning Board and City Council in their decision to approve or deny this request.
+Provide your comment by Tuesday, December 31, 2024, to be included in the staff report provided to City Council.
+Your comments may be considered by City Council in their decision to approve or deny this request.

 PROJECT PLANNER: